UPDATE: Effective 12/16/20, the Porchlight Men’s Emergency Shelter is temporarily

 Click here for Polices & Procedures updated for First Street Shelter.

-Porchlight provides emergency overnight shelter to male-identified individuals over the age of 18 at its Drop-In Shelter and two overflow shelters.
-Guests receive two meals per day, personal hygiene supplies, access to showers and laundry facilities, and case management services.
+The Porchlight Drop-In Shelter provides emergency overnight shelter to male-identified individuals over the age of 18.
+Guests receive two meals per day, personal hygiene supplies, access to showers and bathrooms, and case management services.
+Shelter hours are 5:00pm – 8:00am, every day.

-Year-round intake hours are 5:30pm – 8:30pm.
+The shelter is currently located at the Fleet Services Building at 200 N First St. Year-round intake hours are 5:00pm – 8:30pm.
 Requests to enter shelter after intake has ended are subject to the Late Entry Policy.
-Eligible guests must receive prior approval for late entry by calling shelter staff at (608) 255-2960 before 8:00pm on the day of late entry.
+Eligible guests must receive prior approval for late entry by calling shelter staff at (608) 416-1446 before 8:00pm on the day of late entry.

 All guests are expected to adhere to shelter guidelines, which are posted and available in hard copy.
 Failure to adhere to guidelines may result in suspension of shelter services.
-Guests who present at shelter under the influence of alcohol or drugs may be denied access to shelter that night.
+Guests who present at shelter intoxicated may access shelter, but may not bring alcohol or drugs into shelter.

 Porchlight’s emergency shelter assists over 1,000 men experiencing homelessness each year with the support of 70 volunteer organizations and 1,200 individual volunteers.
 Thank you to all who donate their time and effort to helping those in need!